Diagnosing multiple sclerosis (MS)

 You should seek medical advice if you have any of the signs and symptoms associated with multiple sclerosis (MS).

-Several of the symptoms of MS may send you to a hospital's accident and emergency (A&E) department.
+Several of the symptoms of MS may require you to be seen at a hospital's accident and emergency (A&E) department.

 - If you experience visual changes and painful eye movements, go to the nearest A&E department.
 You could have optic neuritis, one of the most common early signs of MS. If you can be treated with corticosteroid medication shortly after optic neuritis develops, the course of the disease may be altered.